Akilanakul/userApi/README.md

 #Prerequisites
 Before you begin, ensure you have the following installed:

-Node.js (Download from Node.js official website)
+Node.js (Download from Node.js official website),
 npm (Comes with Node.js)

 #Clone the repository: